funkeinteraktiv/cogran/README.md

 You can specify these cli options:

 * **--disaggregate, -d** - Use (dis)aggregate mode
-* **--mode, -m** - Possible values: arealWeightingAdvanced, arealWeightingRelative, attributeWeighting, attributeWeightingAdvanced, attributeWeightingRelative, binaryDasymetricWeighting, binaryDasymetricWeightingRealative, nClassDasymetricWeighting, nClassDasymetricWeightingRelative, linearRegression
+* **--mode, -m** - Possible values: arealWeightingAdvanced, arealWeightingRelative, attributeWeighting, attributeWeightingAdvanced, attributeWeightingRelative, binaryDasymetricWeighting, binaryDasymetricWeightingRelative, nClassDasymetricWeighting, nClassDasymetricWeightingRelative, linearRegression
 * **--input, -i** - The path of the input geojson that will be used for aggregation/disaggregation
 * **--target, -t** - The path of the target geojson
 * **--output, -o** - The path of the output geojson